Constructing fold maps by surgery operations and their Reeb spaces

 $H_j(W_{f^{\prime}};R) \cong $ \end{Thm} \begin{proof} We can embed $S$ into ${\mathbb{R}}^{n-l}$ and there exists a manifold $S^{\prime}$ regarded as the total space of an oriented linear $S^{k-l-1}$-bundle over $S$ whose Euler class vanishes and which we can embed into ${\mathbb{R}}^n$.
 For any PID $R$, we have

 $H_j(S^{\prime};R) \cong $.

-By virtue of Proposition \ref{prop:3}, by a normal S-bubbling operation to $f$ such that the generating manifold is ${\bar{f}}^{-1}(S^{\prime})$, we obtain a desired map $f$; for example, take $S$ in an open ball in the interior of the image $f(M)$ and perform a trivial normal S-bubbling operation. \end{proof}
+By virtue of Proposition \ref{prop:3}, by a normal M-bubbling (S-bubbling) operation to $f$ such that the generating manifold is ${\bar{f}}^{-1}(S^{\prime})$, we obtain a desired map $f$; for example, take $S$ in an open ball in an appropriate connected component of the regular value set as in Example \ref{ex:1} (\ref{ex:1.1}) and perform a trivial normal M-bubbling (resp.
+S-bubbling) operation. \end{proof}

 As a specific case, we have the following.